GoogleCloudPlatform/magic-modules/docs/content/develop/permadiff.md

 {{< /tab >}}
 {{< /tabs >}}

-## API returns an empty value if default value is sent
+## API returns an empty value if default value is sent {#default_if_empty}

-Use a flattener to store the default value in state if the response has an empty value.
+Use a flattener to store the default value in state if the response has an empty (or unset) value.

 {{< tabs "default_if_empty" >}}
 {{< tab "MMv1" >}}